pota2020/pota2020/README.md

 Tech stack: C#, F# and TypeScript

-Only private source code created mainly outside of work is posted
+Only private source code created mainly outside of work is posted.

 <!--
 **pota2020/pota2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.